+A2: Ability

-A2: Ability Develop the ability/skill needed to discover/innovate/create, as demonstrated by students possessing critical thinking skills to assess ideas, acquiring research skills, synthesizing knowledge across disciplines or applying academic knowledge to self-life problems.
+Develop the ability/skill needed to discover/innovate/create, as demonstrated by students possessing critical thinking skills to assess ideas, acquiring research skills, synthesizing knowledge across disciplines or applying academic knowledge to real-life problems.

+A3: Accomplishments

-A3: Accomplishments Demonstrate accomplishment of discovery/innovation/creativity through producing /constructing creative works/new artefacts, effective solutions to real-life problems or new processes.
+Demonstrate accomplishment of discovery/innovation/creativity through producing /constructing creative works/new artefacts, effective solutions to real-life problems or new processes.

-Teaching and Learning Activities (TLAs) (TLAs designed to facilitate students' achievement of the CILOs.)
+Teaching and Learning Activities (TLAs)

-TLA Brief Description CI LOI No. Hours/week 1 2 3 4 (if applicable) This subject is taught through a lecture and tutorial and/or workshop program involving three class hours per week over the course of the semester.
+TLAs Brief Description CILO No. Hours/week (if applicable) 1 This subject is taught through a lecture and tutorial and/or workshop program involving three class hours per week over the course of the semester.
 Prescribed chapters, cases and statutes and other materials will provide the framework and substantive rules of Banking Law.
-Research are given on specific banking topics V Lectures Students will be introduced to issues and concerns and aspects of the operation of the substantive rules of commercial law through multimedia or other presentations.
+Research are given on specific banking topics 1 2 Lectures Students will be introduced to issues and concerns and aspects of the operation of the substantive rules of commercial law through multimedia or other presentations.
 Students will receive guidance on their reading and research through multimedia or other presentations.
 Students are encouraged to develop skills in reading of cases, statutes and other material, and research practice.
 Students will acquire knowledge of the substantive rules of commercial law.
-Students will be encouraged to challenge policies and to discover arguments on points of law and to engage in discussion with the teacher3 ~ ✓ 2 Tutorials or other small group / interactive sessions: Students will be encouraged analyse cases, interpret statutes, and to research on issues of commercial law to discover ways to solve real life issues and problems.
-Students will apply relevant legal analysis to case study situations, thereby developing issue recognition, problem solving and application skills as well as an habit of innovative way to solve problems.
-Students will present arguments orally and may need to provide written submissions to develop on oral and written skills.
-Students' understanding will be enhanced by seeing the operation of the law in real life case studies, and through group discussions to enhance life long learning.
-1
+Students will be encouraged to discover arguments on points of law and to engage in discussion with the teacher 1, 3 2

+-

+3 Tutorials or other small - Students will be 3, 4 1

+group / interactive encouraged analyse cases,

+sessions:Develop self- interpret statutes, and

+confidence in application to research on issues

+of legal principles, of commercial law to

+advocacy skills and discover ways to solve

+public speaking.Foster real life issues and

+students' growth problems.

+through development of - Students will apply

+greater intellectual and relevant legal analysis

+interpersonal maturity. to case study situations,

+thereby developing issue

+recognition, problem

+solving and application

+skills as well as an habit

+of innovative way to solve

+problems.

+- Students will present

+arguments orally and may

+need to provide written

+submissions to develop

+on oral and written skills.

+- Students'

+understanding will be

+enhanced by seeing the

+operation of the law in

+real life case studies,

+and through group

+discussions to enhance

+life long learning.